 Here I am going to elaborate on 8 basic power tools that are greatly needed for DIY.
 But don’t take it as a final list.
 You can even buy a band saw for cutting wood if you need it, right?
 Just do your research before buying a tool.

-The drill is the most common and widely used power tool for DIY projects.
+When it comes to power tools in Australia, The drill is the most common and widely used power tool for DIY projects.
 Whether drilling a hole or fastening a screw tightly, a power drill is your best friend.
 If you are frequently involved in larger projects, add an impact driver on your bucket list.
 Sometimes drill & driver come together as a combo pack.

 Buying a drill is a lucrative investment.
 Think about how many times you wished to attach a shelf on the wall or pull out a cover from furniture or anything like this?
 You will probably utilize it more than you think if you have a drill.
 While buying, do your research on the types (such as which one to buy?–corded/cordless, hammer drill/brushless drill, etc.) features and cost.
 It will help you to select the right one you need.

 A compound miter saw is a friendly tool for any DIY purpose.
-With a hand saw, you can cut square & miter cuts but sometimes it is tough for the beginners to get accurate shape with a handsaw.
+With a hand saw, you can cut square & miter cuts but sometimes it is tough for beginners to get accurate shape with a handsaw.
 Miter saw will remove this frustration.

 A handsaw is ok to cut a board or a piece of wood once or twice a year.
 But if you find yourself cutting a large stack of woods frequently, then a circular saw is what you need.